 In another episode, Riker describes another Starfleet captain doing this at the Academy.
 There was a navigation test with three possible solutions.
 The captain in question (then a cadet) rejected them and offered his own.
 The test now has four solutions.

-In the Star Trek: Deep Space Nine episode "The Way of the Warrior", Sisko explicitly states they need a third option.
+In the episode "The Way of the Warrior", Sisko explicitly states they need a third option.
 The two available are to betray the Klingons and warn the Cardassians about an invasion, or do nothing, meaning things likely won't stop there.
-The option Sisko finds is to get measured for a new suit by the resident Cardassian tailor during a briefing, thus "accidentally" allowing him to warn the Cardassians while maintaining officially neutral.
+The option Sisko finds is to get measured for a new suit by the resident Cardassian tailor during a briefing, thus "accidentally" allowing him to warn the Cardassians while remaining officially neutral.

 In "Profit & Loss", three Cardassian fugitives hide from their government on Deep Space Nine while they plan how to escape Cardassian law completely.
 Garak is ordered by the Central Command to deal with this since he lives on the station and initially has the option of either capturing them or executing them.
 This option is reduced to executing them by the mission's overseer, Gul Toran, who winds up creating the choice between them being executed by Garak or himself (he prefers himself as he can take the credit).
 Garak solves the entire sorry mess with an option that is neither sending them back as living prisoners nor executing them: he kills Toran and helps the fugitives escape the station and Cardassian law entirely.